osydunenko/soci-wrapper/README.md

 As a result, you may find the dir `doc` created in the `${CMAKE_CURRENT_SOURCE_DIR}` and listed the docu.

-## Hot To generate the code coverage
+## How To generate the code coverage report

 For this purposes you need to have installed some binaries of `lvoc`, `gcov` and `genhtml`